shellspec/shellspec/README.md

 ###### `script` - runs a shell script

 It runs a shell script, ignoring shebang.
-The script have to be a shell script.
+The script has to be a shell script.
 It will be executed in another instance of the same shell as the current shell.

 ```sh